biagolini/PythonAwsBedrockIntegration/documentation/04_bedrock_agent/04_bedrock_agent.md

 1. Stay on the **Agent Builder** page (created in the previous step).
 Scroll to the **Knowledge Bases** section and click the **Add** button to attach a knowledge base.
 2. Select an existing knowledge base (e.g., one created about athletes).
 3. Provide usage instructions:
-   - Example: `Use this knowledge base to answer questions related to athletes.`
+   - Example: `If the user queries a person unknown to the foundation model, check this knowledge base to see if they're a athletes celebrity and get more info.`
 4. Click **Save** to apply the configuration.

 ![Configure Knowledge Bases.](./img/bedrock_06.png)